Definition of Multiple Sclerosis

 A good GP

-If you have specific questions, by all means contact us here or keep coming back as we add more information.
+If you have specific questions, by all means contact us here or use the form below.

 How do you answer when people ask you - What is MS?
 We'd love to hear it.
 Add your definition in the form below.